Validating Bayesian Inference Algorithms with Simulation-Based Calibration: Conclusion

 Our reliance on interpreting the SBC diagnostic through visualization, however, can be a limitation in practice, especially when dealing with models featuring a large number of parameters.
 One immediate direction for future work is to develop reliable numerical summaries that quantify deviations from uniformity of each SBC histogram and provide automated diagnostics that can flag certain parameters for closer inspection.

-Global summaries, such as a $\chi^2$ goodness-of-fit test of the SBC histogram with respect to a uniform response, are natural options, but we have found that they do not perform particularly well for this problem.
+Global summaries, such as a $\chi^2$ goodness-of-fit test of the SBC histogram with respect to a uniform response, are natural options, but we found they did not perform particularly well in the above examples.
 The reason for this is that the deviation from uniformity tends to occur in only a few systematic ways, as discussed in Section~\ref{interpretation}, whereas these tests consider only global behavior and hence do not exploit these known failure modes.
 A potential alternative is to report a number of summaries that are designed to be sensitive to the specific types of deviation from uniformity we might expect to see.

 Another future direction is deriving the expected behavior of the SBC histograms in the presence of autocorrelation and dropping the thinning requirement of SBC.
 This could even be done empirically, using the output of chains with known autocorrelations to calibrate the deviations in the rank histograms.
 These calibrated deviations could be used to define a sense of effective sample size for \emph{any} algorithm capable of generating samples, not just Markov chain Monte Carlo.